 Vectorized operations are implemented in NumPy so that many mathematical and logical functions operate across the whole array.
 These vectorized operations act on every array element without writing a Python loop.
 The most common ways to do this are to combine the array with itself, with an array of the same shape, or with a scalar value.

 To keep it simple, let’s use a small one-dimensional array to begin.
-For exercises # 28-JCL TODO, use the following definitions:
+For exercises #28-36, use the one-dimensional array shown below:

 one_dim = np.arange(1,6) one_dim # Output array([ 1, 2, 3, 4, 5])